 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Full Board of Trustees and three sub committees all meet six times a year.
-The Full Board and the Academy Effectiveness Committees met on the same day and allowed for some Trustees not in the Academy Effectiveness Committee to also observe the meeting.
-The Resources Committee and the Audit and Risk Committee also met 6 times a year and on the same day as each other for convenience but held separate agendas.
-Trustees were requested to attend appropriate sub-committee meetings which they were not formal members of so that appropriate decisions could be made quickly.
-These attendances have been incorporated into the report for the respective meetings.
+The Full Board of Trustees and the resources sub-committee meet six times a year.
+The Academy Effectiveness Committees and the Audit and Risk Committee met 4 times a year.
 Attendance during the year at meetings of the Board of Trustees was as follows: